jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 > vagrant ssh

-In the SSH session, switch to makahiki/makahiki, activate the virtual environment, and start the server with manage.py: vagrant@precise32:~$ cd /vagrant/makahiki/makahiki vagrant@precise32:/vagrant/makahiki/makahiki$ ./manage.py runserver
+In the SSH session, switch to makahiki/makahiki, activate the virtual environment, and start the server with manage.py or gunicorn:

+vagrant@precise32:~$ cd /vagrant/makahiki

+To start the server with manage.py: vagrant@precise32:/vagrant/makahiki$ ./manage.py runserver 0.0.0.0:8000

+To start the server with gunicorn: vagrant@precise32:/vagrant/makahiki$ ./manage.py run_gunicorn -b 0.0.0.0:8000
 ===============================================================================

 Appendix E. Using Eclipse To Develop with Vagrant